timhodgson12/pomodoro/README.md

-# pomodoro

 ![the finished product from the front](docs/front.jpg)

-This is the repository for an ESP32 based pomodoro timer.
+This is the repository for an ESP32 based focus timer.
 It uses an ePaper display and a rotary dial for input.
 The code in this repository will not be ready-to-use, as some assets and fonts have been removed.
 However, if you really want to you should be able to adapt the code to your needs.

-## What is the Pomodoro Technique?

-[Wikipedia article](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-It's basically a time management technique where you work for a set amount of time (usually 25 minutes) and then take a short break (5 minutes).
-After a few iterations, you take a longer break (15-30 minutes).
-The idea is to keep you focused and productive.

-This device is an overengineered version of that supporting multiple presets.
-If you want to start using the pomodoro technique, buy an [actual pomodoro timer](https://a.co/d/02tYlm8).
-This project was a way to rekindle my love for electronics and designing my own thing.
-Keep reading for more background info.

 ## Parts List